 It touches upon the concepts of farming and building and brings to life the most immersive gameplay we’ve ever seen.
 You get to stay in your house that you can customize and decorate.
 And you can change the look of your character as well.

 LOTR Online updates are spread out over four expansion packs.
-And there’s a lot of rich lore to ponder upon, which you’ll find interesting if you already haven’t read the books.
+And there’s a lot of rich lore to ponder, which you’ll find interesting if you haven’t read the books.

 Why Play This:

-It’s a game similar to WoW in the sense that it is just like most MMORPGs.
+It’s a game similar to WoW because it is just like most MMORPGs.
 However, it introduces the concepts of farming and the economy, which is quite an exciting venture.

 One of the biggest reasons to play this game is the lore.
 If you’re a LOTR fan, you’ll know that the narratives and stories in the game are well-planned and thought-out.
 And if you like the fiction of Tolkien’s world, there’s an entire franchise of books and movies to indulge in.

-If you’re not all that into LOTR, this may not be for you.
-It’s still a fun MMORPG to play, but if you don’t like LOTR’s storyline, then this won’t be your cup of tea.
+This may not be for you if you’re not all that into LOTR.
+It’s still a fun MMORPG to play, but if you don’t like LOTR’s storyline, this won’t be your cup of tea.